FuelLabs/fuel-specs/specs/protocol/abi.md

 - `type`: `Call`.
 - `from`: Hexadecimal string representation of the 256-bit (32 bytes) contract ID of the current context if in an internal context; `null` otherwise.
 - `to`: Hexadecimal representation of the 256-bit (32 bytes) contract ID of the callee.
-- `amount`: String representation of a 64-bit unsigned integer; amount of coins to forward.
+- `amount`: Decimal string representation of a 64-bit unsigned integer; amount of coins to forward.
 - `color`: Hexadecimal string representation of the 256-bit (32 bytes) color of coins to forward.
-- `gas`: String representation of a 64-bit unsigned integer; amount gas to forward; value in register `$rD`.
+- `gas`: Decimal string representation of a 64-bit unsigned integer; amount gas to forward; value in register `$rD`.
-- `param1`: String representation of a 64-bit unsigned integer; first parameter, holds the function selector.
+- `param1`: Hexadecimal string representation of a 64-bit unsigned integer; first parameter, holds the function selector.
-- `param2`: String representation of a 64-bit unsigned integer; second parameter.
+- `param2`: Hexadecimal string representation of a 64-bit unsigned integer; second parameter.
-- `pc`: String representation of a 64-bit unsigned integer; value of register `$pc`.
+- `pc`: Hexadecimal string representation of a 64-bit unsigned integer; value of register `$pc`.
-- `is`: String representation of a 64-bit unsigned integer; value of register `$is`.
+- `is`: Hexadecimal string representation of a 64-bit unsigned integer; value of register `$is`.

 ```json
 {